SDNNetSim/SDON_simulator/docs/tutorials/getting_started_student.rst

 Welcome to the Software Defined Elastic Optical Networking Simulator!
 In this tutorial, we'll guide you through the process of running your first simulations and visualizing the results.

+Note: make sure you have the most updated version by running ``git fetch``.

 To begin, head over to the ``ini`` directory, followed by navigating to the ``example_ini`` directory.
 The diagram below illustrates the location: